-Surrogacy is a complex process not only due to the medical complex process involved in this technique, but social and psychological issues have also impact.
-These always create a debate of the acceptance of surrogacy legally, socially and ethically.
+Surrogacy is a complex process not only due to the medical complex process involved in this technique, but social and psychological issues have also an impact.
+These always create a debate of the acceptance of surrogacy legally, socially, and ethically.

-In normal pregnancy process, couples carrying their biological offspring by their own to build up their family.
-But, surrogacy breaks this normal pregnancy norms, as in this process a third person involved for carrying the offspring for the couples who unable to carry their child.
+In the normal pregnancy process, couples carrying their biological offspring on their own to build up their family.
+But, surrogacy breaks these normal pregnancy norms, as in this process a third person involved in carrying the offspring for the couples who unable to carry their child.
 For example, the uterus is removed from the female partner due to cancer treatment.

 Surrogate hand over the baby soon after birth and the intended parents receive the baby, which is usually created in the laboratory.
 In commercial surrogacy, the surrogates receive financial compensation for their job.
 Therefore, in this case, surrogates have a purpose to carry and deliver a child and they psychologically prepare for relinquishing the child.

-There is many research have already studied the social and psychological impact with a surrogate.
-Most of these study finding reported that surrogate herself become depressed.
-Surrogate become vulnerable and easily get exploited due to cross- broader surrogacy practice.
+There is much research that has already studied the social and psychological impact of a surrogate.
+Most of these study findings reported that the surrogate herself become depressed.
+Surrogates become vulnerable and easily get exploited due to cross- broader surrogacy practice.
 But only highlighting these issues creates chaotic conditions.
-Many countries are banning commercial surrogacy, cross border surrogacy due to ethical and social norms do not match with the surrogacy practice.
+Many countries are banning commercial surrogacy, cross border surrogacy due to ethical and social norms that do not match with the surrogacy practice.

 If we consider the positive aspects of surrogacy, then it may change the traditional aspects.
-Surrogacy is a noble approach which gives both the clients (surrogate & intended parents) win-win situation.
-Surrogate often earn a lump sum amount by opting commercial surrogacy, which can improve her family’s status of living.
-This may not be possible for a not well to do female.
+Surrogacy is a noble approach that gives both the clients (surrogate & intended parents) a win-win situation.
+Surrogates often earn a lump sum amount by opting for commercial surrogacy, which can improve their family’s status of living.
+This may not be possible for a not well-to-do female.
 In another aspect, the couples who have sufficient monitory and family support want their baby, but unable to do so due to medical issues, for them surrogate become an angel who helps to fulfill their wish.

-The successful surrogacy can be maintained by a deep understanding of psychological arm which can be established through maintaining quality of relationships between the intended parents and the surrogate.
+Successful surrogacy can be maintained by a deep understanding of the psychological arm which can be established through maintaining the quality of relationships between the intended parents and the surrogate.
 It is necessary to encourage and motivate intended parents to keep continue the relationship with the surrogate even after the child’s birth.
 Contact with surrogate after birth, disclosure to family and friends about the process, and when the age of the children enough to understand, then disclose the birth history to the child/ children.
-This gives a positive feeling to both intended parents and surrogate.
+This gives a positive feeling to both intended parents and surrogates.

 The psychological and social issues cannot be solved by hiding the reality, but uncover the truth often release all psychological and social barrier.
 Therefore, ethical norms should be enough liberal to overcome the social and psychological barrier and to improve the surrogacy practice, then banning of surrogacy may not be required.